software-mansion-labs/expo-live-updates/README.md

 ## Firebase Cloud Messaging integration

 1. Create project at [Firebase](https://firebase.google.com/).
-2. Add android app to created project and download `google-service.json`.
+2. Add android app to created project and download `google-services.json`.
 To work with example app set package name to `expo.modules.liveupdates.example` and skip other steps of Firebase instructions.
-3. Place `google-service.json` in `/example` app or your app folder.
+3. Place `google-services.json` in `/example` app or your app folder.
 4. Set `android.googleServicesFile` in app config to the path of `google-services.json` file (like in `example/app.config.ts`).
 This will inform module to init Firebase service.
 5. Prebuild app with `npx expo prebuild --clean`

 ### Send Firebase Message

-Live updates can be started, updated and stopped using FCM.
-To manage live update via FCM you need to send data message:
+Live Updates can be started, updated and stopped using FCM.
+To manage Live Update via FCM you need to send data message:

 ```
 POST /v1/projects/<YOUR_PROJECT_ID>/messages:send